Dr. Mohan's Research Interests

 - Bismuth and several of its compounds are commercially available and are relatively inexpensive.

 - Several bismuth compounds are compatible with water thus eliminating the need to carry out reactions under anhydrous conditions.

 Research in my group focuses on developing new applications of bismuth(III) compounds

 Research in this area focuses on the use of ionic liquids as alternative solvents to Volatile Organic Compounds for use in organic synthesis.
 The “green” nature of ionic liquids (lack of significant vapor pressure and lack of flammability) makes them safer to use than volatile organic compounds.
 While ionic liquids are becoming increasingly popular as solvents, there are not enough examples in the literature that demonstrate that the reaction pathways change as a switch is made from a traditional molecular organic solvent to an ionic liquid.
 An important focus of this research will be to see how reaction pathways change in ionic liquids.
 A survey of the ionic liquids literature shows that the majority of the manuscripts focus on using them merely as a replacement for an organic solvent and therefore known reactions are repeated in ionic liquids.
 We hope to show that new pathways can emerge when a switch is made from traditional organic solvents to ionic liquids.

-I am also interested in developing discovery-oriented organic chemistry labs.
-These labs are intended to be more open ended than cook book labs and are designed with the idea of increasing student interest in labs.
+We are also interested in developing discovery-oriented organic chemistry laboratory experiments.
+These labs are intended to be more open ended rather than cook book labs and are designed with the idea of increasing student interest in labs.
 Development of the labs requires basic research.
 Working in this area is often a good way to get started in my research group.